Shahriyar-Hosen/Caliph-Tools-Manufacturer/README.md

 ## Project Details

 This is a tools manufacturer's website.
-Different clients can purchase orders from here & And can pay by card.
+Different clients can order from here & And can pay by card.

 ## Home Page